Mississippi Power: Hurricane Katrina

 August 29, 2005, Hurricane Katrina struck, taking down the company's electric systems and leaving every single customer without service.
 With a team of 12,000 - employees and crews from every state and Canada - they were able to restore service to all who could receive it in only 12 days.
 The severity of the storm has cautioned Mississippi Power with every future investment it has made.
 Most noticeably is the location of the Kemper Project, which was purposefully selected to be comfortably located miles from the Gulf.
 It is no wonder that the Kemper Project, officially named Plant Ratcliffe, was named after the 2005 Southern Company CEO, David Ratcliffe.

 in 2007, Mississippi Power teamed with the Mississippi Department of Wildlife and Fisheries to begin restocking the Pascagoula River after Hurricane Katrina's massive fish kill by releasing more than 2,500 largemouth bass advanced fingerlings.

+On the 20th anniversary of Hurricane Katrina, Mississippi Power Storm Director Stephen Schruff joined WXXV News 25 to discuss the days following the storm and what lessons were learned in the aftermath.